Firefds/FirefdsKit/README.md

 ## Credits
 This module wouldn't have been here without the following people:
+- The people behind [LSPosed](https://github.com/LSPosed/LSPosed) for their amazing work!
 - [RikkaW](https://github.com/RikkaApps) - Creator of Riru Magisk module, which provides a way to inject codes into zygote process
 - [rovo89](https://github.com/rovo89) - Creator of the original Xposed framework APIs
 - [solohsu](https://github.com/solohsu) and [MlgmXyysd](https://github.com/MlgmXyysd) - Creators of the EdXposed Magisk module and Installer that made all of this possible